Danand/SimpleContainer/README.md

 3. **Do not** put dependencies on container.
 It will be perfect, if you did not have any `using SimpleContainer;` in your needy classes.
 4. **Use** custom `Inject` attribute (example below).
 5. You may move your installers to a separate assembly (via `.asmdef`) for stronger container usage protection.
+6. If you really want to inject into `MonoBehaviour` without explicit registration – use `MonoRegistrator`.

 ## Installer example
 ```csharp